chanced/transcode/README.md

 -   aliases are not supported.
 -   comments are obviously lost
--   strings currently single line
+-   strings are currently placed into a single line
 -   testing is incredibly lacking.
 I'll get around to it.

 Open sourcing it incase anyone needs it.
 Feel free to open issues or contribute if you feel so inclined.